-gCADPlus can be used to automate many repetitive landscape design tasks such as:
+gCADPlus landscape design software contains many features that can be used to automate repetitive tasks such as:

-- Automatically generating plant schedules.
-Counting the number of plant species in a design.
+- Generating plant schedules by automatically counting the number and type of plant species used in a design,

 - Extracting costings from a design,